SD-Suman/old-website/_posts/2022-06-01-Learn-Python-Quickly.md

 Install Anaconda and open Jupyter Notebook.
 Download the whole repository and test it out.

 It starts with basic python codes and its data types (int, float, string, etc.) and then goes on to the two most important and most used packages: numpy and pandas.
-Pandas also touches upon time series as this was an
+Pandas also touches upon time series as this was an intro for large multi-dimentional data set (spatial and time).
+And some intro to visualization through matplotlib.